gmiliarakis/carbx/README.md

 ✅ No account needed\
 ✅ No backend\
-✅ No API keys\
 ✅ No data stored\
-✅ No cookies, no tracking, no personal data
+✅ No cookies or tracking

-Page views are counted with [GoatCounter](https://www.goatcounter.com), which sets no cookies and stores no personal data.
-Nothing you enter is ever sent anywhere.
+Page views are counted with [GoatCounter](https://www.goatcounter.com) which doesn't store cookies or personal data.

 ## Contents